ethansantalone/PoliTalk/README.md

 ## PoliTalk Debate Platform

-The video communication cde was sourced from adrianhajdin on github.
+The video communication code was sourced from adrianhajdin on github.
 They used WebRTC and their repo can be found here:
 - https://github.com/adrianhajdin/project_video_chat

 Setup: